evoila/osb-backup-agent/README.md

 - `restore-cleanup`
 - `post-restore-unlock`

-In the restore stage, before the dedicated script starts the actual restore, the agent downloads the backed up restore file from the cloud storage, using the given information and credentials, and puts it in the directory `/tmp/backup`.
+In the restore stage, before the dedicated script starts the actual restore, the agent downloads the backed up restore file from the cloud storage, using the given information and credentials, and puts it in the dedicated directory.

 ## Version ##
 v0.2